East Tennessee Saddlebred Association

 The list of affiliated shows can be found on the Horse Show Calendar page.

 To participate in the High Point Awards Program:

 1. Horses must be nominated in order to receive points.
 In equitation and academy divisions, the rider must be nominated in order to receive points.
-A nomination form must be filled out and sent in to the ETSA secretary before the horse or rider is eligible for points.
+A nomination form must be filled out and submitted to the ETSA recording secretary before the horse or rider is eligible for points.

 3. Points earned follow the horse, not the rider.
 Exception: In equitation and academy points follow the rider.

 4. Points follow the horse if the horse is sold.
 The new owner must be a current ETSA member and fulfill eligibility requirements to accrue points.

 5. Points are earned from the date the nomination is received or postmark date if mailed.
 Points will NOT be awarded for any shows prior to nomination.

 6. The recorded owner of the horse (per ASHA database) must be a current ETSA member.
 All riders showing the horse must be current members of ETSA in order to receive points.

 7. Members are responsible for contacting the recording secretary by writing or through email within fourteen (14) days of any service performed in E.4.
 The final deadline for submission is Aug.
 31.